Labrinth: The Musical Genius Behind Euphoria!

 TL;DR

-• Labrinth discusses his early life influences, including his complicated relationships with both parents and how these shaped his artistic identity
+• Labrinth discusses his early life, relationship with his parents, and how these foundational experiences shaped his artistic identity and mental health struggles

-• He provides advice for younger artists and discusses his current goals, emphasizing the importance of authenticity and personal growth over external validation
+• He offers advice to his younger self and discusses his current goals, emphasizing the importance of mental health, genuine creativity, and personal growth over commercial success

 Episode Recap